ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 [![Analytic Commander][callstack_oncreate_analcommander]][callstack_oncreate_link]

 As you can see here, initialization is taking most of his time in **TagCommander** constructor and Tag parsings.
 This library is used everywhere in the app.
-Creating a thread to set it up can cause errors later.
+Creating a background thread to set it up can cause errors later because trying to access an object not yet initialized.

 ### UserPreferences
 `UserPreferences.init(this)` loads all user data from JSON files stored in ```SharedPreferences```.
 Keeping it in memory during the whole application lifecycle for Search History, User favorites, etc...